shirhatti/EntityFramework.Docs/ef/modeling/alternate-keys.md

 ---
 uid: modeling/alternate-keys
 ---
+# Alternate Keys

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Alternate Keys

 An alternate key serves as an alternate unique identifier for each entity instance in addition to the primary key.
 Alternate keys can be used as the target of a relationship.
 When using a relational database this maps to the concept of a unique index/constraint on the alternate key column(s) and one or more foreign key constraints that reference the column(s).

+> [!NOTE]
-Note: If you just want to enforce uniqeness of a column then you want a unique index rather than an alternate key, see [Indexes](indexes.md).
+> If you just want to enforce uniqeness of a column then you want a unique index rather than an alternate key, see [Indexes](indexes.md).
 In EF, alternate keys provide greater functionality than unique indexes because they can be used as the target of a foreign key.

 Alternate keys are typically introduced for you when needed and you do not need to manually configure them.
 See [Conventions](#conventions) for more details.